 Satisfactory progress and developmental readiness determine promotion of students to the next grade.
 A student may need to repeat a grade in order to master the material, or he/she may not be developmentally ready for the next grade.
-After a group consultation with the classroom teacher, parents, Elementary Principal, and Educational Resource staff, it will be determined whether a student is to be passed or retained.
+After a group consultation with the classroom teacher, parents, Elementary Principal, and Educational

+Resource staff, it will be determined whether a student is to be passed or retained.
 The final decision lies with the Elementary Principal.

-NOTE: Fifth grade students desiring to be admitted into middle school at Christian Academy must meet the following standards:
+NOTE: Fifth grade students desiring to be admitted into middle school at CASS must meet the following standards:

-- Students must pass all core content classes (language arts, math, science, history and Bible). - Students whose final grade in any core content subject falls between a GPA of 1.51-2.0 would be admitted on academic probation. - Students whose final grade in any core content subject is a GPA of 1.5 or below will be reviewed by an academic committee and required to meet with the Middle School Principal for determination of acceptance into the Middle School at Christian Academy.
+- Students must pass all core content classes (language arts, math, science, history, and Bible). - Students whose final core content grades fall between a GPA of 1.51-2.0 would be admitted on academic probation. - Students whose final core content grades are a GPA of 1.5 or below (in core classes) will be reviewed by an academic committee and required to meet with the Middle School Principal for determination of acceptance into the Middle School at CASS.